 The system includes the capability of rotating log files regularly to avoid filling up the system with logs or making the logs unmanageable large.
-The file /etc/logrotate.d/syslog is the configuration file used to rotate log files created by syslog or rsyslog.

 By keeping the log files smaller and more manageable, a system administrator can easily archive these files to another system and spend less time looking through inordinately large log files.